Whew, Petpreneurs! The COVID-19 pandemic is affecting all of us and the level of uncertainty it brings can be . . .

 Are you a small business owner with employees?
 The Canada Emergency Wage Subsidy is providing a 75% wage subsidy to eligible employers for up to 12 weeks.
 Find the details at canada.ca.

 The Prime Minister recently annouced a new set of economic measures to help stablilize Canadian businesses.
 The Government of Canada’s COVID-19 Economic Response Plan will provide up to $27 billion in direct support to Canadian businesses.

-The Governor of the Bank of Canada cut the interest rate to 0.75% and the Superintendent of Financial Institutions announced an additional $300 billion in lending capacity by major banks.
+The Bank of Canada cut the interest rate to 0.75% and The Office of the Superintendent of Financial Institutions announced an additional $300 billion in lending capacity by major banks.